george-james-software/gjLocate/README.md

 ## Installation

-1. To install the gj&nbsp;::&nbsp;locate VS Code extension, go to the Extensions view (⌘/Ctrl+Shift+X), search for "gjLocate" and click the install button.
+1. To install the gj&nbsp;::&nbsp;locate VS Code extension, go to the Extensions view (⌘/Ctrl+Shift+X), search for "gjlocate" and click the install button.

 2. Once installed a gj&nbsp;::&nbsp;locate caption will appear on the status bar. &nbsp;Click it to invoke gj&nbsp;::&nbsp;locate.